dyno-might/dyno-might.github.io/_posts/2022-06-20-ikea-purifier.md

 If you noticed that 0.9005 and 0.90005 are almost identical then congratulations---you understand air filters better than the Wirecutter.
 Both 99.5% and 99.95% are close enough to 100% that performance is almost entirely determined by the *volume of air* they process.

+The stricter specs are most useful for situations like cleanrooms or medical applications where you need to make sure that all air that crosses a boundary is clean.
+Far from being an "automatic dismissal", if you're just cleaning the air and then circulating it back into a room as a freestanding air purifier does, the difference between an E12 and an H13 purifier is a complete non-issue.

 <details markdown="1">
 <summary>(details)</summary>